dotnet/docs/docs/architecture/cloud-native/azure-development-stack.md

 Working to embrace a wider range of developers, Microsoft is [making tremendous investments in open source](https://www.zdnet.com/article/why-microsoft-is-turning-into-an-open-source-company/) and cross-platform development tools.

-## Choosing an OS

-For years, Microsoft and Linux vendors fought for control of the enterprise *server* market.
-Sides were formed, battle lines drawn.
-It sometimes resembled more of a religious battle.
-Linux symbolizing freedom, and Microsoft with a well understood, comprehensive platform.

-### The operating system becomes transparent
+## The operating system becomes transparent

-With the growth of modern development platforms and container orchestrators, the operating system has become more transparent.
+With the growth of modern development platforms and container orchestrators, the operating system has become more transparent - in terms of both development and deployment.

 Nowadays, modern development platforms natively support cross-platform portability.
-Developers write an application in a preferred language, deploy it to the operating system of choice, and the platform runtime engine automatically handles the environment-specific dependencies.
+Developers construct applications on their favorite operating system.
+They write the code in a preferred language, When complete, it is deployed to the operating system of choice.
+The development platform runtime engine automatically handles the environment-specific dependencies.
 Later, that same application package can be redeployed to a different operating system and ran just the same with the appropriate runtime engine and configuration changes.

 The explosive growth of containers further obscures the underlying operating system.
 Containers allow applications to run independently of the operating system.
 "If you take a look at the way that containers have evolved, it's basically an evolution of the OS model we've had to this point," says Microsoft Azure CTO [Mark Russinovich](https://www.google.com/search?q=If+you+take+a+look+at+the+way+that+containers+have+evolved%2C+it%E2%80%99s+basically+an+evolution+of+the+OS+model+we%E2%80%99ve+had+to+this+point&rlz=1C1GCEU_enFR819US820&oq=If+you+take+a+look+at+the+way+that+containers+have+evolved%2C+it%E2%80%99s+basically+an+evolution+of+the+OS+model+we%E2%80%99ve+had+to+this+point&aqs=chrome..69i57.915j0j9&sourceid=chrome&ie=UTF-8).
 While the operating system still exists, its role has diminished.
 Instead, the container orchestrator has become the *de-facto operating system* of choice.